2012 Iranian legislative election: Campaign

 The chief of the Council of Guardians, Ayatollah Ahmad Jannati, has said that reformists he labeled as traitors "need not participate."
 Former president Mohammad Khatami demanded that political prisoners be freed and that former presidential candidates Mir-Hossein Mousavi and Mahdi Karroubi be released from house arrest as a precondition for his movements participation.
 Since his call went unheeded Ali Mohammad-Gharibani, head of the Reformist Front Coordination Council, said: "Despite efforts...to create an appropriate election climate, unfortunately more restrictions have been imposed.
 Therefore, the council has decided that it won’t issue any election list and won’t support anyone."
 The electoral campaign was started on 23 February and ended on 1 March.
 Over 5,400 had registered to contest the 290 parliamentary seats.
 More than 47,000 polling stations will operate nationwide during the elections.
 Some 3.9 million people will cast their votes for the first time.
-According to Iran’s Interior Ministry, the election process will be managed by some 850,000 observers in 47,000 polling stations and 1,000 constituencies across the country.
+According to Iran's Interior Ministry, the election process will be managed by some 850,000 observers in 47,000 polling stations and 1,000 constituencies across the country.

 Registration and vetting of candidates

-The registration ran from 24–30 January 2012.
+The registration ran from 24 to 30 January 2012.
 5,405 people applied at the Interior Ministry to stand as candidates.
 These included 490 women.
 1,006 applied in Tehran.
-North Khorasan Province had the smallest number with 39 people.
+North Khorasan province had the smallest number with 39 people.
 The number of applications was down from the 2008 parliamentary elections when 7,597 applied.
 According to Aljazeera commentators, the number of rejections—including 33 sitting members of parliament—can be attributed primarily to stricter educational requirements, and the narrowing of what is considered politically acceptable by the Guardian Council.

 Beginning with the 2012 elections, candidates have to have at least a master's degree to stand for elections, not just a Bachelors as in earlier elections.
 In addition candidate hopefuls may have been disqualified for affiliation with leftist organisations, the reformist camp, or even President Ahmadinejad.